xu2xulim/Trello-Item-Alert/README.md

 ### /itemUpdate

 This serves as the webhook endpoint.
 The idModel is the board_id.

-### /create

-This is creates the alert record.
+It creates and maintain the alert records on a NOSQL database.

 ### /setup